wormhole-foundation/wormhole/whitepapers/0007_governor.md

 * The Governor can only reduce the impact of an exploit, but not prevent it.
 * Excessively high transfer activity, even if manufactured and not organic, will cause transactions to be delayed by up to 24h.
 * If CoinGecko reports an unreasonably high price for a token, the 24h threshold will be exhausted sooner.
 * Guardians need to manually respond to erroneous messages within the 24h time window.
 It is expected that all Guardians operate collateralization monitoring for the protocol, taking into account the Governor queue.
-All Guardians should have alerting and incident response procedures in case of an undercollateralization.
+All Guardians should have alerting and incident response procedures in case of an under-collateralization.
 * An attacker could utilize liquidity pools and other bridges to launder illicitly minted wrapped assets.

 ## Detailed Design